Yang Zi (actress): Stage performances

 On 27 January 2017, Yang appeared on the stage of CCTV Spring Festival Gala for the first time and performed the opening song "Beautiful Youths of China" with her sisters from Ode to Joy and TFBoys.
+On 9 September, Yang joined Bazaar Stars Charity Night to raise money for Bazaars "Accelerating for Love" ambulance project.
 On 16 September, she appeared on Vision Wei's 10th Anniversary Concert in Beijing as a special guest, performing "Looking for Someone" and "Our Little World" with the singer.
 On 15 February 2018, she participated in the comedy skit "At Your Service" at the CCTV Spring Festival Gala with Lin Yongjian, Li Mingqi, and Dai Chunrong.
 On 31 December, she attended the Hunan TV New Year Eve Concert and performed the song "Unsullied" which is the opening theme song of her drama Ashes of Love.

 On 4 February 2019, Yang participated in the comedy skit "Platform" at the CCTV Spring Festival Gala with Shang Daqing, Li Wenqi, Huang Xiaojun and Tong Dawei.
 On 5 February, she appeared on the Beijing Television Spring Festival Gala and sang the song "Childhood" with 3 other artist.
+On 17 November, She participated in Bazaar Stars Charity Night and performed a song titled "Mercury" to support an aesthetic education charity project.
 On 31 December, she participated in the Hunan TV New Year Eve Concert, performing "Possible Night".
 On 24 January 2020, she performed "Meeting in 20 Years Again" alongside Angela Zhang, Xu Ziwei, and Roy Wang at the CCTV Spring Festival Gala.
 On 25 January, she participated in Beijing Television Spring Festival Gala together with her co-stars from Home with Kids and performed the song "Beijing, My Love".
-She was named the promotional ambassador for the event in December 2019.
 On 30 September, she participated in the 2020 CCTV National Day Gala and sang the song "Upward Light".
 On 17 October, Yang attended the 70th Anniversary Celebration of Beijing Film Academy and presented the opening speech of the ceremony.
 On 31 December, she participated in the Dragon TV New Year Eve Concert, performing "Unsullied", "One person Likes One Person", "Milk Bread", and "Us", the OST of her dramas Ashes of Love, The Oath of Love, Go Go Squid!, and Ode to Joy, respectively.